rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 Paused Goals
 - Sell drugs to a student.

+MY BACKSTORY

+Death-bloom - A plant grown in the aquatic greenhouses of the homelands of the Tortles (insert tortle city here)

 The Party:

 1. <span style="color:#92d050">Maleous</span> - ME a turtle with a slow British accent.
 Clarence & Terrance - Childhood pets of Maleous.
 From Viaqeris, Opacaro.